 Mulcahy Scholars Program: This program offers students the opportunity to work closely with faculty on projects of scholarly significance that reflect the diversity of academic activity throughout the College of Arts and Sciences.
 The program accepts applications from students in CAS majoring in the hard sciences.
 Each recipient of a Mulcahy Scholarship receives a stipend of $1,000, and is eligible to receive up to $1,000 in project support.
 For more information, call the Dean's Office of the College of Arts and Sciences at 773.508.3500, or visit the College of Arts and Sciences.

-Loyola offers five scholarships for admitted transfer and freshman with Deferred Action for Childhood Arrivals (DACA) status.
-DACA scholarships cover tuition, on campus room and board, and mandatory student fees.
+Loyola offers five scholarships for newly admitted transfer and freshman who have undocumented status.
+The Dreamer Scholarship covers tuition, on campus room and board, and mandatory student fees.
 These scholarships are highly selective and finalist will be required to attend an on-campus interview.
-Scholarship applications and due dates are as follows:

 Once you are a student at Loyola, you may qualify for scholarships offered by academic departments.
 These awards are typically offered to students beyond the freshman level, so after you are established in your major, you can begin to make inquiries with your academic department.
 The number and amount of awards vary by department, as do eligibility criteria.
 Contact your academic department for more information about scholarship options.